rkalz/xbmc4xbox/branches/3.5/xbmc/lib/libPython/python/Doc/library/functions.rst

               """Get the current voltage."""
               return self._voltage

-   turns the :meth:`voltage` method into a "getter" for a read-only attribute with the same name.
+   The ``@property`` decorator turns the :meth:`voltage` method into a "getter" for a read-only attribute with the same name, and it sets the docstring for *voltage* to "Get the current voltage."

    A property object has :attr:`~property.getter`, :attr:`~property.setter`,
    and :attr:`~property.deleter` methods usable as decorators that create a